A Note From Robert B. Sloan

 - Please see resume for more complete listing

 After being named Dean of Truett Seminary, and serving in that capacity for two years, Sloan was elected the 12th President of Baylor University.
-He served as president for 10 years, plus one year as Baylor’s Chancellor before resigning and becoming president of Houston Baptist University, where he has now served more than 10 years.
-At HBU, along with colleagues, he wrote the visionary document called The Ten Pillars.
+He served as president for 10 years, plus one year as Baylor’s Chancellor before resigning and becoming president of Houston Christian University, where he has now served for 17 years.
+At HCU, along with colleagues, he wrote the visionary document called The Ten Pillars.

 Through the years Sloan has given numerous academic lectures, led marriage and family retreats, and has consulted both nationally and internationally on the development of higher education projects.